Linux Root Password Reset

 3. In the bootloader, locate the entry which you want to boot.
 It is usually the first entry in the list.

-4. Edit the boot entry (usually by pressing ’e’ to edit).
+4. Edit this boot entry, usually by pressing ’e’ to edit.

 5. In the configuration, find a line which mentions “vmlinuz” (not line that mentions “initrd” or any other line).

-6. On the line which refers to “vmlinuz”, press End on the keyboard, or use any other method to get to end of the line (although any position after “vmlinuz” is fine)
+6. On the line which refers to “vmlinuz”, press End on the keyboard, or use any other method to get to end of the line (although any position after “vmlinuz” would be fine)

-7. Append or insert text init=/bin/sh, ensuring it is either at the end of the line or there are spaces around it
+7. Append or insert the text init=/bin/bash or init=/bin/sh, ensuring there are spaces around it, separating it from other existing options

-8. Boot into the modified entry (usually by pressing ‘Ctrl+x’ to boot the current configuration)
+8. Boot into the modified entry, usually by pressing ‘Ctrl+x’ to boot the current entry and configuration

 Shell Phase

 When the machine boots, instead of the usual startup procedure you will be greeted by the root prompt, # .
-This will be a limited environment because there will be no “job control” in it, and also there will be no TAB completion or other conveniences because we have started sh instead of bash.
-But it will be more than enough for our purpose, and you could also run bash or other shells if needed.
+This will be a limited environment because there will be no job control, and there may be no TAB completion, but it will be . more than enough for our purpose.

 Once in the shell, you need to make sure that the root partition is mounted read-write, and then you can change the password.
-Afterwards, you need to remount the partition back to read-only, to ensure that all buffers are flushed to disk and that the partition will be unmounted cleanly when you reboot.
+After making changes, you need to remount the partition back to read-only, to ensure that all buffers are flushed to disk and that the partition will be unmounted cleanly when you reboot.

 The whole term session might look like this: